nickeblewis/nicklewis.net.7/blog-drafts/write52-6.md

 - Fact 52
 - Maybe create a template file based on this post to make it easy to flesh out the next issues

+## Speedy digital workflow

+- edit video on your device
+- upload to Vimeo
+- grab the link and drop into your article
+- publish
+- boom!

 ## At work this week (may roll over)

   - freelancing/contracting